oracle/oracle-database-operator/docs/dbcs/provisioning/create_dbcs_with_kms.md

 ## Sample Output

-[Here](./dbcs_service_with_kms_sample_output.log) is the sample output for a OBDS System deployed in OCI using Oracle DB Operator OBDS Controller with KMS configurations.
+[This log file](./dbcs_service_with_kms_sample_output.log) is an example output log file for a OBDS System deployed in OCI using Oracle DB Operator OBDS Controller with KMS configurations.